groverlab/groverlab.github.io/_hnbfpr/2016-08-24-compass-card.markdown

 <img src="/assets/compass-card-chip-6.jpg">

-The traces are still a little hard to see because of the remaining epoxy on the chip, and the next step would probably be using a solvent or [piranha]() to get rid of the last of the epoxy.
+The traces are still a little hard to see because of the remaining epoxy on the chip, so the next step would probably be using a solvent or [piranha](https://en.wikipedia.org/wiki/Piranha_solution) to try to get rid of the last of the epoxy.
 But that's enough card dissection for today.

-But first, a couple photos to show how incredibly small this silicon chip is:
+Finally, a couple photos to show how incredibly small this silicon chip is:

 <img src="/assets/compass-card-finger.jpg">